uw-swag/LibDiff/README.md

 # LibDiff
 A tool for computing and maintaining version diffences(diffs) in Android libraries.
-The diff is a version-specific "signature" which describes the files that are unique(either new or modified) to the version of a library.
+The diff is a version-specific "signature" which describes the files that are unique(either new or modified) to the version of a library, as well as files that have likely been copied(ie not changed in one or more versions).